zkoss/keikai-blog/blog/_posts/2018-10-02-workflow-app.markdown

 # Sheet(Page) Navigation
-In order to guide users going to the next stage(sheet) of the workflow, I need to add button clicking listeners and show the corresponding sheet to a user by activating the sheet.
+In order to guide users going to the next stage(sheet) of the workflow, I need to add "button" clicking listeners and show the corresponding sheet to a user by activating the sheet.

 When an Employee clicks the "Enter" button, I activate the "form list" sheet and it will lead him to that sheet:
 ![]({{ site.baseurl }}/images/{{page.imgDir}}/tabSwitching.gif)